The HistoryAccess.com Interviews:

 Q. Do you have a theory as to why the program was so popular?
 Beyond the fact that it’s excellent TV with great writing and acting, and a unique structure, two groups of characters intermingling.
 All true, but the depth and breadth of the popularity is striking, all over the world.

-Q. Well, I do have a thought about why it hit some Americans so hard.
+Q. I do have a thought about why it hit some Americans so hard.
 I think class is a significant factor here, as in any society, but it isn’t supposed to be, it’s rather a secret, bound up in mystery, and thus has all the more power.
 My mother, for example, was tangled up in class issues, but I think she buried this, resulting in odd fissures in her life, odd tensions, baffling to me when I was young.
 I have carried a significant number of fissures too.
-So here comes a TV program with everything about class laid out for one to see, in a most entertaining way, with, as you say, powerful stories, and charismatic performers that one falls in love with.
+So here comes a TV program with everything about class laid out for one to see, in a most entertaining way, with powerful stories and charismatic performers that one falls in love with.
 Also, I think the timing was right.
 It came in the wake of the ’60s.
 I think many people spent the ’70s sorting through the earthquakes of the ’60s, perhaps unconsciously, figuring out the relationship between change and tradition, between, on the one hand, the Beatles and the Rolling Stones, and on the other, Queen Victoria and Prince Albert.
 All of whom were present in many U.S. households.
-My grandmother was still alive in 1967 in St. Paul, Minnesota, very opinionated, very much a Victorian lady, with furniture that could have been used in London in 1910.
-And a world view to match.
-And I’m sitting on her sofa listening to “Penny Lane” and “Let’s Spend the Night Together” on my transistor radio, and she’s telling me to turn down that horrible racket.
+My grandmother was still alive in 1967 in St. Paul, Minnesota, very opinionated, very much a Victorian lady, with furniture that could have been used in London in 1910, and a world view to match.
+And I’m sitting on her sofa listening to “Penny Lane” and “Let’s Spend the Night Together” on my transistor radio, and she’s telling me to turn down the racket.

 A. Yes.
 Interesting.
 I know the appeal was very deep among certain viewers in the States.
 And, really, around the world, as you say.